 ODA credits, for execution or programming, are presented each year in detail in annexes to finance bills.
 The execution and programming of FSD expenditure are published and updated twice annually in the Annual Performance Report (RAP) and in the Cross-cutting Policy Document (DPT).

-In 2019 (the most recent year for which the final OECD ODA data are available), the breakdown of ODA by budget channel is as follows:
+In 2021 (the most recent year for which definitive OECD ODA data is available), the breakdown of ODA by budget channel is as follows:

-France is the fifth-largest OECD Development Assistance Committee (DAC) donor (data from the OECD DAC).
+France is the fourth-largest OECD Development Assistance Committee (DAC) donor (data from the OECD DAC).